 Load flow studies determine the voltage, current, active, and reactive power and power factor in a power system.
-Load flow studies are an excellent tool for system planning A number of operating procedures can be analyzed, including contingency conditions, such as the loss of a transformer, or a load.
+Load flow studies are an excellent tool for power grid system planning by Transmission System Operators (TSO)s and the designers of Nuclear Power Plant distribution systems.
+A number of operating procedures can be analyzed, including contingency conditions, such as the loss of a transformer, or a load.
 Also, they are very useful in determining system voltages under conditions of suddenly applied or disconnected loads.
-The results of a load flow study are also starting points for stability studies. used extensively in load flow studies due to the complexity of the calculations involved.
+The results of a load flow study are also starting points for stability studies.
+Power system simulation software (i.e. ETAP, PSS/E, Powerworld, etc.) is used extensively in load flow studies due to the complexity of the calculations involved.